aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/docxsaveoptions/_index.md

 ```

 Gets displaying text type when the text width is larger than cell width.
-[TextCrossType](../../com.aspose.cells/textcrosstype).
+See [TextCrossType](../../com.aspose.cells/textcrosstype).

 **Returns:**
 int